mattfysh/testr.js/README.md

 testr.js
 ========

-Enables testing of require.js modules, with both real and stubbed dependencies
+Simple testing of require.js modules, with both real and stubbed dependencies